micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/6lowpan_nuttx_rpi/index.md

 Now the RPI is ready to send and receive messages from a NuttX board or another RPI.

-## How to set-up 6lowpan NuttX?
+## How to set-up 6lowpan in NuttX?

-First, we need to do the connections between the Olimex board and the PMODRF2 module.
+First, we need to do the connections between the [Olimex board](/docs/hardware_support) and the PMODRF2 module.

 - `Board D13` -> `MRF24J40 SCLK`
 - `Board D12` -> `MRF24J40 MISO`